INFORMSJoC/2024.0546/src/LogTPc/readme.md

 - `main.m`: the main program of LogTPc, including the parameter settings and the implementation of the predictor-corrector method.

-- `links.m`: % link: to show the set of all possible links.
+- `links.m`: to show the set of all possible links.

 	Input: N, number of players.